RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/05-DEU.md

 <sup>38</sup> To drive out nations from before thee greater and mightier than thou [art], to bring thee in, to give thee their land [for] an inheritance, as [it is] this day.
 <sup>39</sup> Know therefore this day, and consider [it] in thine heart, that the LORD he [is] God in heaven above, and upon the earth beneath: [there is] none else.
 <sup>40</sup> Thou shalt keep therefore his statutes, and his commandments, which I command thee this day, that it may go well with thee, and with thy children after thee, and that thou mayest prolong [thy] days upon the earth, which the LORD thy God giveth thee, for ever.
-<sup>41</sup> Then Moses severed three cities on this side Jordan toward the sunrising ;
+<sup>41</sup> Then Moses severed three cities on this side Jordan toward the sunrising;
-<sup>42</sup> That the slayer might flee thither, which should kill his neighbour unawares , and hated him not in times past; and that fleeing unto one of these cities he might live:
+<sup>42</sup> That the slayer might flee thither, which should kill his neighbour unawares, and hated him not in times past; and that fleeing unto one of these cities he might live:
 <sup>43</sup> [Namely], Bezer in the wilderness, in the plain country, of the Reubenites; and Ramoth in Gilead, of the Gadites; and Golan in Bashan, of the Manassites.
 <sup>44</sup> And this [is] the law which Moses set before the children of Israel:
 <sup>45</sup> These [are] the testimonies, and the statutes, and the judgments, which Moses spake unto the children of Israel, after they came forth out of Egypt,
 <sup>46</sup> On this side Jordan, in the valley over against Bethpeor, in the land of Sihon king of the Amorites, who dwelt at Heshbon, whom Moses and the children of Israel smote, after they were come forth out of Egypt:
-<sup>47</sup> And they possessed his land, and the land of Og king of Bashan, two kings of the Amorites, which [were] on this side Jordan toward the sunrising ;
+<sup>47</sup> And they possessed his land, and the land of Og king of Bashan, two kings of the Amorites, which [were] on this side Jordan toward the sunrising;
 <sup>48</sup> From Aroer, which [is] by the bank of the river Arnon, even unto mount Sion, which [is] Hermon,
 <sup>49</sup> And all the plain on this side Jordan eastward, even unto the sea of the plain, under the springs of Pisgah.
 ## Chapter 5